open-ch/AnyEvent-Chromi/README.md

         If 'client', it will connect to port 7441 itself, expecting a websocket server, like the one provided by chromix-server, or by the examples/server.pl script.

+    - port => N

+        Use port N instead of 7441.

     - on\_connect => sub { my ($chromi) = @\_; ... }

         Will be executed as soon as Chrome connects (in server mode), or as the connection